 While the applicant is still in your presence, you must review the application for completeness.
 The following sections of the voter registration application must be completed:

-• Section 1: Applicant must select why they are submitting the application (new application, change to current information or request for replacement).
-Applicant must also answer citizenship and age question;
+•Section 1: Applicant must select why they are submitting the application (new application, change of current information, or request for replacement).
+Applicant must also answer citizenship and age questions;

 You CANNOT: